 Here are a few of their notable works picked out of the ever-expanding basket of international projects.

-A 150-metre diameter Plaza with a domed trellis in the middle of the Expo 2020 in Dubai has a 360-degree projection surface and 65-metre height.
-The dome being translucent, the projection is visible from both sides.
+A 150-meter diameter Plaza with a domed trellis in the middle of the Expo 2020 in Dubai has a 360-degree projection surface and 65-meter height.
+The dome is translucent, the projection is visible from both sides.
 Techniques to control temperature under the dome ensure a comfortable environment for the visitors.

 The two-phased development of the 174 hectare Expo 2017 with the theme ‘Future Energy’ is aimed at possible ways of developing alternative energy sources and renewable fuel for transportation.
 The first city to run completely on renewable sources since the Industrial Revolution, a smart grid draws the power that the buildings generate, and distributes it.